iadvize/documentation/docs/rest-api.md

 ### ~~Satisfaction~~ (deprecated)

-⚠️ **This resource is deprecated.** You should consider using our GraphQL API with the query `satisfactionSurveyResponses` or with the node `satisfactionSurvey` in the `searchClosedConversations` query.
+⚠️ **This resource is deprecated.** You should consider using our GraphQL API with the query `satisfactionSurveyResponses` or with the object `satisfactionSurvey` contained in the `searchClosedConversations` query.

 #### List your satisfactions